-By starting your own enterprise or getting involved in business and entrepreneurial events, you not only increase your business understanding, but show you’re willing to think creatively and problem solve effectively.
+By starting your own enterprise or getting involved in business and entrepreneurial events, you not only increase your business understanding, but show you’re willing to think creatively and problem-solve effectively.

-#5 Written communication – Student news and blogging
+5) Written communication – Student news and blogging

-Equally, blogging about something that you’re enthusiastic about can be a great way to show employers you know how to grow an audience as well as how to write.
+Equally, blogging about something you’re enthusiastic about can be a great way to show employers you know how to grow an audience as well as how to write.

-#6 Compassion – Volunteering
+6) Compassion – Volunteering

-They can be a valuable way of learning certain hard skills for sectors such as marketing or sales, or simply a great way to give back some of your free time to causes that you’re passionate about.
+They can be a valuable way of learning certain hard skills for sectors such as marketing or sales, or simply giving back some of your free time to causes that you’re passionate about.

 In general, compassionate people make good employees as it’s generally an indication of high emotional intelligence, which is generally valued even more highly than IQ by employers nowadays.

-#7 Dedication – Sports
+7) Dedication – Sports

-Did you dedicate much of your university life to excelling your chosen sport?
+Did you dedicate much of your university life to excelling at your chosen sport?

-Not only are sports a great way of making friends and keeping fit, but they can be a great example of your dedication, focus and ability to sacrifice certain things for a goal, particularly if you were successful.
+Not only is sport a great way to make friends and keep fit, it can be a great example of your dedication, focus and ability to sacrifice certain things for a goal, especially if you were successful.
 Employers go bananas for such activities.

-#8 Time Management – All of the above!
+8) Time Management – All of the above